csbg/BioinformaticsPracticals1/python1.md

 1. Store the integer 32 in the variable `z` and the float 2.5 in the variable `a`.
 2. Store the product of `z` and `a` in the variable `b`.
 3. Divide `a` by 8 and store the result in `a`.
-4. Tell me whether `a` is greater than `b` (here, the program should print a single Boolean value.)
+4. Show whether `a` is greater than `b` (here, the program should print a single Boolean value.)
-5. Tell me whether the sum of `z` and 11 is unequal to 44 (again, only print a single Boolean value).
+5. Show whether the sum of `z` and 11 is unequal to 44 (again, only print a single Boolean value).